shoebot/shoebot/doc/source/commands.rst

   Set the font to be used with new text instances.

-  Accepts TrueType and OpenType files.
-Depends on FreeType being installed.
+  Accepts a system font name, e.g. "Inconsolata".

-  :param fontpath: path to TrueType or OpenType font
+  :param fontpath: font name
   :param fontsize: font size in points
   :rtype: current font path (if ``fontpath`` was not set)